RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

 You are now familiar with the [Request API](./1-create-and-share-request.md), but did you know you could also create, on Portal, Invoices which supersede Requests?

-Invoices are simply an implementation of Requests with a predefined schema for the `contentData` property.
+Invoices are simply an implementation of requests with a predefined schema for the `contentData` property.
 Invoices are mainly used by the [Request Invoicing](https://invoicing.request.network/) application as a way to practically represent general invoicing data.